bmoreonrails/rails_tutorial/_chapters/chapter_01.md

 {% endsteps %}

 {% aside %}
+### What's this bundle thing?

 The command "bundle" might sound familiar to you.
-If you did the install instructions for this tutorial, you probably ran `$gem install bundler`.
+If you did the install instructions for this tutorial, you probably ran `gem install bundler`.

-  [Bundler](http://bundler.io/) is a program that helps you manage all of the other little programs that help Rails run and all of the commands related to that program start with `$bundle`.
+[Bundler](http://bundler.io/) is a program that helps you manage all of the other little programs that help Rails run and all of the commands related to that program start with `bundle`.

 You don't need to worry about this much for the tutorial but if you're interested in it, you can learn more about them on their website.
 {% endaside %}

 {% steps %}
 {% list %}
-  1. Let's take a look the files that got created when you ran `$rails new`.
+  1. Let's take a look the files that got created when you ran `rails new`.

-  1. Run `ls -l` to list out all the top level files and directories that you created.
+  1. Run `ls -l` to list out all the top level files and directories.
 There's lot going on, but a few things stand out.

-  1. Any code that is specific to the bookstore application will live in the `app` directory this is where you'll be doing most of your work for this tutorial.
-Run `ls -l app` to take a look at the some of the things you'll be working with throughout the tutorial.
+  1. Any code that is specific to the bookstore application will live in the `app` directory.
+This is where you'll be doing most of your work for this tutorial.
+Run `ls -l app` to take a look at the some of the things you'll be working with.
 {% endlist %}

 {% highlight shell %}